Databricks

 - Catalog and schema must exist before configuring the output

-- Volume is created automatically if it doesn't exist
+- Volume is created automatically if it doesn't exist (copy_into and autoloader modes)

 - In copy_into mode, table schema is inferred from the data -- explicit schema definition is not supported, but you can pre-create the table with your desired schema